semaver/core-stack/docs/media/README-1.md

   }
 }
 ```
-Now we can check how all properties in both classes will be seen by Reflector and we can update them with accessors:
+Now we can check how all properties in both classes will be seen by Reflector, and we can update them with accessors:

 ```ts
 import {Reflector} from "@semaver/reflector";